 What do dying boxwoods look like?

 If you have a boxwood, you’ll notice that its leaves are green all year round.
-However, if the leaves are turning yellow or brown, it may be a sign that your boxwood is dying.
-Before you take steps to revive your plant, first rule out whether the brown or yellow leaves are not from diseases like a fungal infection, pests and the damage they cause, winter burn, or something else.
+However, if the leaves turn yellow or brown, it may be a sign that your boxwood is dying.
+Before you take steps to revive your plant, rule out whether the brown or yellow leaves are not from diseases like a fungal infection, pests and the damage they cause, winter burn, or something else.

 What is killing my boxwoods?